The 8 best destinations for an RV or camper van adventure

 If you like lofty peaks then chart a course through the North Island’s volcanic heartland, stopping off at the hiker’s paradise that is Tongariro National Park.
 For rugged seashores take the ferry to the South Island and drive the windswept West Coast, past Franz Josef Glacier to Milford Sound.

-Buying a camper van is practically a rite of passage for travellers in New Zealand.
+Buying a camper van is practically a rite of passage for travelers in New Zealand.
 Trusty steeds can be purchased at Auckland’s famous car fairs, though there are plenty of places to rent if you don’t want the hassle of haggling.
 Another plus is the 200 or so campsites run by the Department of Conservation; spread throughout the country, these spots offer low prices and excellent facilities amid some unbeatable rural settings.

 Rental costs: From around NZ$48/US$30 per day